 March 15, 2017.
-Trump proposes budget that would cut sharply the State Department and USAID budgets, and that would eliminate various agencies related to international affairs as well as funding for the United Nations and many of its agencies.
+Trump proposes a budget that would cut sharply the State Department and USAID budgets, and that would eliminate various agencies related to international affairs as well as funding for the United Nations and many of its agencies.

 March 13, 2017.
 It becomes clear that President Trump is in the process of removing the policy restrictions that President Obama imposed on the use of force against terrorists and of using force closer to the broad legal limits marked out by the Obama administration.

 March 8, 2017.
-Secretary of State Tillerson has threatens to withdraw from the UN Human Rights Council absent “considerable reform.”
+Secretary of State Tillerson threatens to withdraw from the UN Human Rights Council absent “considerable reform.”

 March 3, 2017.
 In a breach of tradition, neither Secretary of State Tillerson nor anyone else at the State Department appears in person to introduce the rollout of the Department’s annual human rights report.